 KPD Mask and Glove Utilization in Response to COVID-19

-Effective Monday, April 27, all Kennedale Police Officers and employees interacting with the public will wear masks, goggles, and protective gloves.
+Effective Monday, April 27, all Kennedale Police Officers and civilian employees interacting with the public will wear masks, goggles, and protective gloves.
 We understand that this may look or feel a bit strange, but we are dedicated to doing what is necessary to protect the health and safety of everyone.

 October 26, 2019 National Drug Take Back Report

 KPD recently participated in the DEA National Prescription Drug Take Back Day — a program that aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
 Kennedale officers collected 45 pounds of unused or expired medication, and the DEA Dallas Field Division (North Texas and Oklahoma) collected more than 37,000 pounds in total.
-The next event is scheduled for Saturday, April 25, 2020.

 The Kennedale Police Department, an officially Recognized Department by the Texas Police Chiefs Association, is committed to providing for the safety of our residents in all law enforcement capacities.
 Crime prevention and the well-being of residents are our top priorities.
 We are dedicated to creating a high quality of life for all citizens, business owners, and visitors; and strive for service delivery that meets or exceeds the criteria of our mission statement and core values.